Bells break the quiet in New Glarus as the village waits for a return to normalacy

 “That summer money was gone,” said Steve Longo, owner of Tofflers Pub & Grill, one of the oldest eating and drinking establishments in the community.
 “You make money five months out of the year and tread water the other seven.”

-Longo was one of the early adapters to install plastic shields to provide a barrier between his bartenders and those who sit at the bar.
+Longo was one of the early adopters to install plastic shields to provide a barrier between his bartenders and those that sit at the bar.
 Tofflers (Swiss slang for bikers) has fewer tables inside to create social distancing and created an outdoor patio.

-The federal Paycheck Protection Program helped buoy Longo’s business, and he is depending on another.
-Longo has had Friday nights where he’s had 100 takeout orders of fish, and larger businesses in the village have stepped up to buy gift cards in bulk for their employees to provide businesses throughout the community with infusions of much needed cash.
+The federal Paycheck Protection Program helped buoy his business and he’s depending another.
+Longo has had Friday nights where he’s had 100 takeout orders of fish and larger businesses in the village have stepped up to buy gift cards in bulk for their employees to provide businesses throughout the community with infusions of much needed cash.
 But overall, Longo’s business is still down more than 40%.

 Longo’s business is located in a building constructed in 1880 that is now part of the 2nd Street Commercial Historic District designated last month by the Wisconsin Historical Society.
-But unlike most buildings in the community that have had their facades covered with Swiss-inspired décor, the Historical Society has recognized the authenticity and original architecture in the one-block district that has remained true to the past.
-The Swiss facades began showing up in the 1960s as a way to draw visitors to the community, and new buildings in the village are now required to have Swiss-style designs.
+But unlike most buildings in the community that have had their facades covered with Swiss inspired décor, the Historical Society has recognized the authenticity and original architecture in the one-block district that has remained true to the past.
+The Swiss facades began showing up in the 1960s as a way to draw visitors to the community and new buildings in the village are now required to have Swiss-styled designs.

-The village is home to several historical buildings such as the Wisconsin House, built in 1860 as a store; the Blumer House, constructed in 1858 for Dr. Joseph Blumer; and Puempel’s Olde Tavern building, constructed in 1890.
-The railroad depot, which served the village from 1887 to 1972, is now home to the Chamber of Commerce, where Bekah Stauffacher has been the executive director for the past two years.
+The village is home to several historical buildings such as the Wisconsin House, built in 1860 as a store; the Blumer house, constructed in 1858 for Dr. Joseph Blumer; and Puempel’s Tavern building constructed in 1890.
+The railroad depot, that served the village from 1887 to 1972, is now home to the Chamber of Commerce where Bekah Stauffacher has been the executive director for the past two years.

-Room tax collections were off in 2020 by 60% compared to 2019.
-Events have been limited to a few car parades and Adventsfenster, an event described as a real-life Advent calendar in which businesses in the community reveal their window decorations a day at a time.
-The newly defined historic district offers up another opportunity to promote the village, but Stauffacher knows that for the masses to return it will take more than a historic designation.
+Room tax collections were off in 2020 off by 60% when compared to 2019.
+Events have been limited to a few car parades and Adventsfenster, an event described as a real life Advent calendar where businesses in the community reveal their window decorations a day at a time.
+The newly defined historic district offers up another opportunity to promote the village but Stauffacher knows that for the masses to return it will take more than a historic designation.

 “Tourism is a big deal here,” Stauffacher said.
 “It’s been a giant blow to our economy.
 Just having the brewery closed is a pretty massive deal.”